 Stress fractures are small incomplete fractures that often involve the metatarsal shafts.
 They are caused by repetitive weight-bearing stress.

-Stress fractures do not usually result from a discrete injury (eg, fall, blow) but occur instead following repeated stress and overuse that exceeds the ability of the supporting muscles to absorb the stress.
-Stress fractures can involve the proximal femur, pelvis, or lower extremity.
-Over 50% involve the lower leg and, in particular, the metatarsal shafts of the foot.
-Proximal stress fractures suggest the presence of metabolic bone disease such as osteoporosis.
+Stress fractures do not usually result from a discrete injury (eg, fall, blow) but occur instead following repeated stress and overuse that exceeds the ability of the supporting muscles to absorb the stress (1).
+Other stress fractures can involve the proximal femur, pelvis, or lower extremity.
+Many involve the lower leg and, in particular, the metatarsal shafts of the foot.
+Femoral or pelvic stress fractures suggest the presence of metabolic bone disease such as osteoporosis.

 They most commonly occur in the 2nd metatarsal.
 Other risk factors include the following: